-PAPERS ARE ORGANIZED BY TOPIC IN FIVE SECTIONS:
+PAPERS ARE ORGANIZED BY TOPIC IN FOUR SECTIONS:

 Misra, Joya, and Eiko Strader.
 2013.
 “Gender Pay Equity in Advanced Countries: The Role of Parenthood and Policies.”
 Journal of International Affairs.
 67(1): 27-41.